mortar-works/mortar-website/src/site/use-cases/community-navigation-in-Hackney.md

 ---
-title: Custom engagement environments
+title: Community navigation in Hackney
-pageImage: bg-customengagement.png
+pageImage: hc-01.png
-homepageImage: ticks_02.png
+homepageImage: hc-01.png
 description: |-
-  Places and partnerships need tailored support in the design and delivery of their services and systems.
-Using our framework we can help you create the solution that your local networks, teams and users need.
-Delivering better 'front-door' and customer service outcomes through custom network, membership, accreditation and training environments.
+  Our platform Hoop'd is behind the design and delivery of a custom community navigation and social prescribing service in Hackney.
+Hackney Circle is combatting health inequalities through creative health and wellbeing by reaching isolated older residents through the promotion of participation opportunities from a network of over forty community and cultural organisations.

 order: 2
 ---